gimlet-io/gimlet-documentation/src/pages/blog/announcing-the-gimlet-saas-early-access.md

 ## Gimlet plays well with your choices

-We know that in this landscape one size does not fit all, therefore we wanted to give the most value without setting the choices in stone.
+We know that one size does not fit all in developer tooling, therefore we wanted to give the most value without setting the choices in stone.

-Gimlet plays well with most CI, which means you can keep organizing your CI workflows as you desire, and call Gimlet's API whenever you need to perform a gitops operation.
+Gimlet plays well with CI platforms, which means you can keep organizing your CI workflows as you desire, and call Gimlet's API whenever you need to perform a gitops operation.
 We have CI plugins for Github Actions, CircleCI, Gitlab and Woodpecker CI.

 We also don't want to dictate your cloud choices.
 Gimlet needs a Kubernetes cluster to deploy to, but is not interested in how that cluster came to life.
 So bring your own cluster or namespace as Gimlet only interacts with git and leaves the gitops paradigm to manage your applications.
 Gimlet remains decoupled from your cloud setup.